 For many candidates, the interview process can be a very overwhelming experience with many fearing they will fail to recall important details and undersell their ability.
 The STAR technique is a method used to help candidates prepare for interviews, especially competency-based interviews.
 This method will allow you to form your answers efficiently, focusing directly on the question being asked.

-Competency based interviews are designed to make the job application process unbiased as each candidate is asked the same types of questions.
-This form on interviewing is commonly practiced in large organisations.
+Competency-based interviews are designed to make the job application process unbiased as each candidate is asked the same types of questions.
+This form of interviewing is commonly practiced in large organisations.